 At age 13, Christina returned to her father, where she lived for three years.
 She re-entered foster care at age 16, when she became pregnant and gave birth to a healthy little girl.
 Instead of supporting Christina, her father refused to pick her up from the hospital.
 She returned to foster care, where she would remain until she “aged out” five years later.

-Clearly, much of Christina’s young life has not gone to plan.
-According to Christina, “It was terrible to grow up in the foster care system, being abused physically, mentally and emotionally and having parents that don’t want anything to do with You.”
+As Christina recounts, “It was terrible to grow up in the foster care system, being abused physically, mentally and emotionally and having parents that don’t want anything to do with you.”

 Christina is making this possible by striving educationally.
 She is a college student at Bakersfield College where she majors in business and minors in human services.
 She intends to complete her bachelor’s degree at California State University at Bakersfield.
 Her dream is to receive her master’s degree in business administration from Fresno State and use her skills to counter the negative message many young people in foster care receive.